Veterans Review and Appeal Board - 2015-16 Annual Report

 The geographical distribution of Veterans applying for a Review hearing can vary annually.
 This fluctuating demand has an impact on scheduling and travel for hearings.

-In 2014-15, we also heightened our priority to hear cases from Veterans of the Second World War and the Korean War in recognition of their service and age.
+In 2015-16, we also continued our priority to hear cases from Veterans of the Second World War and the Korean War in recognition of their service and age.

 After the hearings, Board staff support Members by reviewing decisions to ensure that information is presented logically, that evidence and arguments have been addressed, and that reasons are clearly and plainly expressed.